 When it comes to gardening, she is totally useless.
-It’s bad enough that she doesn’t know a flowering plant from a green plant, a shrub from a bush, an annual from a perennial, but her green thumb is so brown, she could probably kill a silk plant!
+Barbara doesn’t own one of these she sheds or any essential gardening equipment.
+She doesn’t know how to store equipment, how to construct a shed, and would need someone to come along with help to set one up.
+And that’s before we get to her greenery skills; It’s bad enough that she doesn’t know a flowering plant from a green plant, a shrub from a bush, an annual from a perennial, but her green thumb is so brown, she could probably kill a silk plant!

 Many years ago, she thought that she would like to start a garden in her brand new home.
 While the husband toiled and spent countless hours in the nursery checking out plants, she thought that she would be able to just go outside and do this!
 So, unknowing about any “rules and regulations” of gardening, she went to K-Mart and bought a few packages of vegetable seeds.
 She dutifully read the directions on the back of the seed packages and planted accordingly.
 When the husband got home from work that afternoon, she proudly showed him what she had done.
 “Look here at my great job of planting!” she proudly announced.

 When the husband looked and tried not to snicker, he noticed that she had planted five stalks of corn, five tomato plants and not just one hill of zucchini, but seven hills.
 Now for those of you in the know, zucchini grows like wildfire – seven hills, indeed!!

 The corn got to be about two feet tall and produced nothing.
 The tomatoes grew into tall beautiful plants and had dozens of wonderful, tasty tomatoes.